flukehan/MixERP/README.md

 ##Please Note
 * MixERP comes with GNU-GPL Version 3 license.
-* MixERP is an ASP.net WebForms Application, not MVC.
 * MixERP only supports PostgreSQL Server database and we do not have any plans to support other DBMS right now.